A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Conclusion

-classifying the orbits into meridional ($\Lambda=0$), circular neck ($|\Lambda|=1$), and trapped one–sided (supercritical) ($|\Lambda|>1$) families.
-Figures~\ref{figgdsc1}–\ref{figgdsc3} demonstrated that the dipole trajectories obtained from the full vortex equations lie on top of the corresponding geodesic solutions, and that the relative errors in both $H$ and $J$ remain at or below $10^{-7}$.\\ We then used the same Hamiltonian framework to study genuinely dynamical phenomena that do not appear in the infinitesimal dipole limit.
-In Sec.~\ref{scattering} we showed that the catenoid supports both \emph{direct} and \emph{exchange} scattering of classical vortex dipoles: depending on a small asymmetry in the initial impact geometry, the colliding vortex pairs either retain their identity or exchange partners.
-The fact that $H$ and $J$ stay conserved through the entire collision confirms that the scattering is mediated purely by curvature and not by numerical artefacts.
-In Sec.~\ref{cluster} we contrasted this with the case of same–sign vortices, where we found long–lived, collectively rotating configurations (co–rotating pairs/four–vortex states) with overall azimuthal drift, accompanied by conservation of $H$ and $J$.\\ Finally, in Sec.~\ref{dipolesystem} we constructed an explicit \emph{finite dipole} dynamical system on the catenoid.
-By displacing the two vortices of a dipole by $\pm \ell_n/2$ along a tangent direction $\alpha_n$, inserting these positions into the vortex equations, and averaging, we obtained closed expressions for the curvature–corrected self–propulsion,
+We then used the same Hamiltonian framework to study genuinely dynamical phenomena that do not appear in the infinitesimal dipole limit.
+In Sec.~\ref{scattering}, we showed that the catenoid supports both \emph{direct} and \emph{exchange} scattering of classical vortex dipoles: depending on a small asymmetry in the initial impact geometry, the colliding vortex pairs either retain their identity or exchange partners.
+The fact that $H$ and $J$ remain conserved throughout the entire collision confirms that the scattering is mediated purely by curvature and not by numerical artefacts.
+In Sec.~\ref{cluster}, we contrasted this with the case of same-sign vortices, where we found long-lived, collectively rotating configurations (co-rotating four-vortex states) with overall azimuthal drift, again accompanied by conservation of $H$ and $J$.

+Finally, in Sec.~\ref{dipolesystem}, we constructed an explicit \emph{finite-dipole} dynamical system on the catenoid.
+By displacing the two vortices of a dipole by $\pm \ell_n/2$ along a tangent direction $\alpha_n$, inserting these positions into the vortex equations, and averaging, we obtained closed expressions for the curvature-corrected self-propulsion,

+together with an evolution equation for the orientation that contains both shear-induced and parallel-transport terms.
+This provides a concrete realization, on a curved minimal surface, of the intuitive statement that a finite dipole \emph{propels} orthogonally to the direction of its axis, with a speed modulated by curvature.
+For convenience, a concise summary of the primary dipole motion regimes studied in this work, together with their controlling dimensionless parameters and dynamical level, is collected in Table~\ref{tab:modes_catenoid}.

+There are several natural directions for future work.
+An immediate extension of the work presented here would be to study the scattering of a self-propelled dipole with a co-rotating cluster of vortices, which is also of interest in the context of BEC experiments.
+The dynamics of vortex clusters on surfaces of varying negative curvature will also be reported in future work, in line with Ref.~\cite{sam3}.